 There are many great options for LPN training in Montana and the whole allied health sector in Montana is growing at a extremely strong rate.
 See all the details below with our free resource below.
 We walk you through the steps in the process towards your LPN certification in the state.
 Montana is a member of the eNLC (Enhanced Nursing Licensure Compact).
 This is a group of states that allow their LPNs to work in each others states under one license as long as these requirements are met.
-We could not be more pumped up about the growth and demand of the career, so lets get started!
+We could not be more pumped up about the growth and demand of this great growing allied health career, so lets get started!

 Find LPN Schools in Montana